 "The findings give an idea of why the epidemic continues despite measures to improve the treatment of tuberculosis in the past decade.
 The study is aimed at identifying and implementing new or additional measures that will stop the transmission of the virus in hospitals and public institutions, "- Neil R. Gandhi believed, MD, associate professor of epidemiology at the School of Public Health.

 The study involved 404 patients with XDR TB in KwaZulu-Natal.
 Scientists have studied the role of transmission by combining genotyping methods and using epidemiological analysis.
 Research is the first of its kind and combines methods for the study of the transmission XDR TB in high morbidity.

 "These results - further proof that we need to improve the prevention, diagnosis and treatment of drug-resistant tuberculosis, - said Tom Frieden, one of the researchers -.
 The only way to stop the disease - to improve infection control and to find an efficient and fast method of therapy. "

 Tuberculosis, drug resistance has become a global epidemic, reported in 105 countries.
 Form XDR TB is resistant to the four major anti-TB drugs.
 The treatment gives the result of less than 40 percent of the cases and the mortality rate is 80 per cent of HIV-infected patients.

 In resource-limited settings is not easy to take measures to prevent the spread of disease, such as contact tracing, infection control, improved ventilation in hospitals and better training for health professionals.

-The study's authors believe that to break the cycle of disease transmission with drug resistance requires attention and effort, including support for the identification and effective treatment of patients suffering from tuberculosis programs.
+The study's authors believe that to break the cycle of transmission of drug-resistant requires attention and effort, including support for the identification of programs and the effective treatment of patients suffering from tuberculosis.